batmanonabike/qt_srt/readme.md

 1. **Reconstruct and Reencode on PC**: Develop the PC application to receive the bonded SRT streams, reconstruct them, reencode in RTMP, and forward to Twitch.
 2. **Test End-to-End**: Test the entire workflow from mobile camera to Twitch.
 3. **Deploy and Monitor**: Deploy the applications and monitor their performance in real-world scenarios.

+## CMake or QMake?

+For new Qt projects, it is generally recommended to use CMake over QMake for several reasons:

+1. **Modern and Widely Supported**: CMake is a modern build system that is widely supported and used in the industry.
+It has better integration with various IDEs, including Visual Studio.
+2. **Future-Proof**: Qt has been moving towards CMake as the preferred build system, and future versions of Qt are likely to have better support and features for CMake.
+3. **Cross-Platform**: CMake provides excellent cross-platform support, making it easier to manage builds for different platforms, including Windows and Android.

+Given your preference for using Visual Studio and the need to eventually deploy to Android, **CMake** would be a better choice.
+It will provide a smoother experience when transitioning between different platforms and IDEs.